programcode200/MovieRecommendation/README.md

     - Register or login for tmdb api
     - create an app and then you will get the access token
     - get data from TMDB now playing movies list API

+# Memoization

+Memoization is a programming technique used to optimize code by storing the results of expensive function calls and reusing them when the same inputs occur again.
+It essentially trades space for time by caching the results of function calls to avoid redundant computations.

+How Memoization Works
+Function Call: When a function is called with a specific input, the result is computed and stored in a cache (often a dictionary or object).
+Cache Check: Before computing the result for a new input, the function checks if the result is already in the cache.
+Reuse: If the result is in the cache, it is returned immediately, saving computational effort.
+Compute if Missing: If the result is not in the cache, the function computes it, stores it in the cache, and then returns it.